kusor/node-workflow-pg-backend/README.md

 # Installation

-npm install workflow-pg-backend
+npm install wf-pg-backend

 # Usage

-Add the following to the config file of your application using node-workflow:
+Add the following to the config file of your application using wf:

     {
       "backend": {
-        "module": "workflow-pg-backend",
+        "module": "wf-pg-backend",
         "opts": {
           "port": 5432,
           "host": "localhost",